-Said title is further amended by striking Code Section 20-2-753, relating to disciplinary hearings held by a disciplinary hearing officer, panel, or tribunal, and inserting in lieu thereof the following:

-19 (a) In addition to any proceedings which are authorized in Code Section 20-2-752, local 20 boards of education shall appoint a disciplinary hearing officer, panel, or tribunal of school 21 officials to hold a disciplinary hearing following any instance of an alleged violation of the 22 student code of conduct where the principal recommends a suspension or expulsion of longer than ten school days or an alleged assault or battery by a student upon any teacher 23 24 or other school official or employee, if such teacher or other school official or employee 25 so requests.: 26 (1) An alleged assault or battery by a student upon any teacher, other school official, or
+- 15 Said title is further amended by striking Code Section 20-2-753, relating to disciplinary - hearings held by a disciplinary hearing officer, panel, or tribunal, and inserting in lieu thereof - 17 the following: - 18 "20-2-753. - 19 (a) In addition to any proceedings which are authorized in Code Section 20-2-752, local - boards of education shall appoint a disciplinary hearing officer, panel, or tribunal of school - officials to hold a disciplinary hearing following any instance of an alleged violation of the - 22 student code of conduct where the principal recommends a suspension or expulsion of - 23 longer than ten school days or an alleged assault or battery by a student upon any teacher - 24 or other school official or employee, if such teacher or other school official or employee - 25 so requests.: - 26 (1) An alleged assault or battery by a student upon any teacher, other school official, or - 27 employee; - 28 (2) An alleged assault or battery by a student upon another student, if, in the discretion - of the school principal, the alleged assault or battery could justify the expulsion or - 30 long-term suspension of the student; or - 31 (3) Substantial damage alleged to be intentionally caused by a student on school - 32 premises to personal property belonging to a teacher, other school official, employee, or - 33 student, if, in the discretion of the school principal, the alleged damage could justify the - 34 expulsion or long-term suspension of the student. - 35 (b) The board of education shall by appropriate rule, regulation, or resolution require that - 36 when any instance specified in subsection (a) of this Code section occurs, the teacher, other school official, employee, or student who is subjected to the assault, battery, or damage

-27 employee;

-(2) An alleged assault or battery by a student upon another student, if, in the discretion of the school principal, the alleged assault or battery could justify the expulsion or long-term suspension of the student; or

-- 31 (3) Substantial damage alleged to be intentionally caused by a student on school 32 premises to personal property belonging to a teacher, other school official, employee, or 33 student, if, in the discretion of the school principal, the alleged damage could justify the a expulsion or long-term suspension of the student. - 35 (b) The board of education shall by appropriate rule, regulation, or resolution require that 36 when any instance specified in subsection (a) of this Code section occurs, the teacher, other school official, employee, or student who is subjected to the assault, battery, or damage shall file a complaint with the school administration and with the local board of education. (b) Nothing in this Code section shall be construed to infringe on any right provided to students with Individualized Education Programs pursuant to the federal Individuals with Disabilities Education Act, Section 504 of the federal Rehabilitation Act of 1973, or the federal Americans with Disabilities Act of 1990."
+- 2 shall file a complaint with the school administration and with the local board of education. - 3 (b) Nothing in this Code section shall be construed to infringe on any right provided to - 4 students with Individualized Education Programs pursuant to the federal Individuals with - 5 Disabilities Education Act, Section 504 of the federal Rehabilitation Act of 1973, or the - 6 federal Americans with Disabilities Act of 1990."